-With November here, it means it's time to embrace winter as we move into the last few months of the year.
+With December here, it means it's time to embrace winter as we move into the last month of the year.

-In addition to cooler weather, changing leaves, and the promise of snow, the month of November also brings us closer to the next federal holiday.
+In addition to cold weather and the promise of snow, the month of December also brings us closer to the next federal holiday.

 Federal holidays, often observed with paid-time off from work, were created by Congress in 1885 when it was decided that federal employees should have certain days off from work.